 - Ask directly for postpartum help at your baby shower.
 Have a sign-up sheet to recruit helpers

-- Review with the father prior to the delivery what you expect from him postpartum. i.e., “When you come home from work, I need you to take over most (or all) of the caregiving of the baby/children every other day because I have been working all day, as well, caring for the child(ren).”
+- Review with the father prior to the delivery what you expect from him postpartum. i.e., “When you get home from work, I need you to take over most (or all) of the caregiving of the baby/children every other day because I am working all day too, as well, caring for the child(ren).”
 Make a written list of expectations and email it to him so he can search and find it later

 - Your healthcare savings account can help you to pay for a doula.
 Most doulas will work out an affordable payment plan with you and some will even barter with you